localstack/localstack/README.md

 }
 ```

-If you want to use *Localstack* in your integration tests, simply fire up the
+If you want to use *LocalStack* in your integration tests, simply fire up the
 infrastructure in your test setup method:

 ```